xmidt-org/talaria/docs/control_server.md

 Talaria exposes a built-in control server that can be used to adjust certain features.

 ## Device Gate
 Talaria can be set to disallow incoming websocket connections.
 When the gate is closed, all incoming websocket connection requests are rejected with a **503** status.
-Talaria always starts with the gate open, allowing websocket connections.
+Talaria always starts with the gate open, allowing new websocket connections.
+Already connected websockets are not affected by closing the gate.

 The RESTful endpoint that controls this is `/api/v2/device/gate`.
 Note that the port for the control server is not the same as the port for the websocket server.